TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 ### Control Unit Communication

 Communication between the Processing Unit and the Control Unit (Arduino Nano) is implemented over a dedicated UART serial link operating at 9600 bps [18].
 The PU is the authoritative command source: after validating game moves, it transmits compact command packets to the Control Unit so that the CU can execute the corresponding physical actions.
 The Control Unit’s firmware continuously listens for incoming serial frames and converts received commands into motion and actuation sequences for piece manipulation.
 In some situations, such as captures, promotions, or other multi-step operations, the PU may issue multiple moves before switching to the other player's turn.
 The CU’s responsibility is limited to reliably executing the received commands rather than performing game rule validation.
 The CU will also send a confirmation back to the PU signaling that the unit has received and executed the current instruction and is ready for the next one.
 When transferring data between the Arduino Nano and Raspberry Pi, a logic level converter must be used between the Tx and Rx lines to ensure both devices operate at their required voltages.
 The Raspberry Pi 5 uses 3.3V logic on its UART pins, while the Arduino Nano expects 5V on its Rx line, making level shifting necessary to prevent damage and ensure reliable communication [19].
+The wiring for the communication between the logic level converter, Raspberry Pi, and Arduino will be included in the power subsystem.

 ---